kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Lateral perforating branches of the ventral primary rami

 #### Answer: E. Lateral perforating branches of the ventral primary rami - *FALSE* = A. Dorsal primary rami - TRUE
-- The dorsal primary rami supply the deep muscles of the back such as erector spinae
+- *Dorsal primary rami* supply the deep muscles of the back such as erector spinae
 - Rami communicantes are involved in autonomic communications and are classed as grey (unmyelinated) or white (*myelinated*)
-- Ventral rami supply all other muscles anteriorly and make up the remaining nerve root plexuses
+- *Ventral Rami* supply all other muscles anteriorly
+	- making up the remaining nerve root plexuses

-### Q34	- LEARN
+### Q34
 Regarding multiple endocrine neoplasia (MEN) syndromes, which one of the following statements is correct?

 	A. Pituitary adenomas are mainly a feature of MEN II - F